I'll Never Fall in Love Again: Chart hits

 The first recording of "I'll Never Fall in Love Again" to reach any of the charts in Billboard was by Johnny Mathis, whose cover debuted on the magazine's Easy Listening chart in the issue dated May 17, 1969, and reached number 35 over the course of three weeks there.
 Bacharach's own version, which was sung by a female chorus, overtook the Mathis release after a May 31 debut on that same chart and got as high as number 18 during its nine-week stay.
 It also peaked at number 93 on the Hot 100 during the two weeks it spent there in July.
-Bobbie Gentry entered the UK singles chart with the song the following month, on August 30, and enjoyed one of her 19 weeks there at number one.
+Bobbie Gentry entered the UK singles chart with the song the following month, on August 30, and enjoyed one of her 19 weeks on the chart at number one.
 She also peaked at number one in Ireland, number three in South Africa, and number five in Norway.

 The most successful version of the song to be released as a single in the US was by Bacharach-David protégée Dionne Warwick, whose recording made its first appearance on the Hot 100 in the issue dated December 27, 1969, to start an 11-week run that took it to number six.
 The January 3, 1970, issue marked its first of 11 weeks on the magazine's Easy Listening chart, where it enjoyed three weeks at number one, and a seven-week stay on their list of the 50 Best Selling Soul Singles in the US began in the next issue and included a peak position at number 17.
 Her version also spent four weeks at number one on the Canadian Adult Contemporary chart and reached number three on the Canadian pop chart.
 The Dionne Warwick version is noted for Burt Bacharach playing a counterpoint melody on the piano, which is heard at the fading Coda section of the song.

 In 1972, the Liz Anderson recording of the song peaked at number 56 on Billboards Hot Country Singles chart.
 In 1990 the Scottish pop rock band Deacon Blue opted for a slower arrangement on the duet between their vocalists Ricky Ross and Lorraine McIntosh as part of the four-song EP Four Bacharach & David Songs.
 The song was the main radio choice for the EP, which reached number two in the UK and became Deacon Blue's biggest hit in the UK (the EP was listed as the single rather than the song on UK chart).
 The song also reached number two in Ireland, and number 72 in the Netherlands.